-Carnarvon calculates reserves and resources according to the SPE/WPC/AAPG/SPEE2 Petroleum Resource Management System ("SPE-PRMS") definition of petroleum resources.
-This definition was first published in 1997 by the SPE, and in an effort to standardise reserves reporting, has been further clarified by the SPE-PRMS in 2007.
-Carnarvon reports reserves in line with ASX Listing Rules.
+Carnarvon calculates reserves and resources according to the Society of Petroleum Engineers' Petroleum Resource Management System ("SPE-PRMS") definition of petroleum resources.
+Carnarvon reports reserves and resources in line with ASX Listing Rules.

 Reserves

 Reserves represent that part of resources which are commercially recoverable and have been justified for development, while contingent and prospective resources are less certain because some significant commercial or technical hurdle must be overcome prior to there being confidence in the eventual production of the volumes.
 Carnarvon does not yet have any reported reserves.